 What is parental alienation?
-Usually occurring after a bitter divorce, it is when one parent’s behavior damages, and in some cases destroys, the relationship between a child and the child’s other parent.
-In a severe case, the alienating parent and child work together to vilify the other parent—according to one definition, alienation “results from the combination of indoctrinations by the alienating parent and the child’s own contributions to the vilification of the alienated parent.”
-It can cause long-term, serious ruptures in family relationships, and significant heartache for the parent who is alienated from the child because of such conduct.
+Usually starting after a bitter divorce, it is when one parent’s behavior damages or destroys the relationship between a child and the child’s other parent.
+In a severe case, the alienating parent and child work together to vilify the other parent.
+According to one definition, alienation “results from the combination of indoctrinations by the alienating parent and the child’s own contributions to the vilification of the alienated parent.”
+It can cause long-term, serious ruptures in family relationships.
+It also causes significant heartache for the parent who is alienated from the child because of such conduct.

 Parental alienation syndrome

-The clinical term for alienation of a parent from a child is Parental Alienation Syndrome (PAS), but experts in the field differ slightly in their definitions.
+The clinical term for alienation of a parent from a child is Parental Alienation Syndrome (PAS).
+Experts in the field have slightly different definitions.
 In 1985, Dr. Richard Gardner identified these characteristics:

-1. The alienating parent engages in a campaign of denigration against the targeted parent.
+1. The alienating parent continually badmouths the targeted parent.

-2. There are weak or absurd reasons for such denigration.
+2. There are weak or absurd reasons for the badmouthing.

-3. The alienating parent lacks ambivalence toward the targeted parent (wages a constant battle, instead of moments of anger followed by reflection or regret).
+3. The alienating parent has only negative feelings for the targeted parent (wages a constant battle, instead of moments of anger followed by reflection or regret).

-4. The child comes up with negative thoughts about the targeted parent on his/her own.
+4. The child comes up with negative thoughts about the targeted parent on his or her own.